SunbirdAI/noise-sensors-monitoring/README.md

 |sb/sensor|{"deviceId": "SB1002", "dbLevel": 76...}| topic to which sensor sends its status.
 Required fields are `devicdId`, `dbLevel`, `connected`, `batteryLevel`, `sigStrength` |

 **TODO**: Add description of the other topics as they're implemented.

+## Setting up and running Django commands
+- Ensure the containers are running.
+Use `docker ps` to see running containers.
+- Apply the migrations using the command: `docker-compose exec web python manage.py migrate`
+- Visit the app at `http://127.0.0.1:8000/`
+- Use the following commands for running the tests:
+  - Pytest tests (tests the functionality in the `noise_sensors_monitoring` package): `docker-compose exec web coverage run --source=noise_sensors_monitoring -m pytest`
+  - Django tests: `docker-compose exec web coverage run -a --source=users manage.py test`
+  - View coverage report `docker-compose exec web coverage report -m`